-Fentanyl is an opioid, a pain medication with a rapid onset that generally last less than an hour or two.
+Fentanyl is an opioid, which is a type of pain medication with a rapid onset that generally lasts less than an hour or two.

 The side effects of fentanyl include nausea, constipation, sleepiness, and confusion.

-More serious side effects include respiratory depression, serotonin syndrome, low blood pressure, and addiction.
+More serious side effects include respiratory depression, serotonin syndrome, low blood pressure, addiction of course and ultimately death.

 Fentanyl works by activating μ-opioid receptors and is 75 times stronger than morphine.